MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-06-Tutorial-3D-step6.md

 In PhysicsView we make a similar change, so that we don't draw the player capsule from inside.

-Then in GameView.render() we allow the view to toggle from first to third person using the F2 key.
-This method now looks as follows:
+Then we modify the code we just added to toggle between first person and third person view to make the player invisible when needed:

 ```java
     public void render(float delta ) {